DIBt and its partners

 - SCC – Standing Committee on Construction

-The SCC supports the European Commission in questions pertaining to the practical implementation of the Construction Products Regulation.
-To represent German interests, the Bundesrat (upper house of German parliament) appointed DIBt President Gerhard Breitschaft as a representative in the Standing Committee on Construction.
+The Standing Committee on Construction (SCC) supports the European Commission in matters pertaining to the practical implementation of the Construction Products Regulation.
+The Bundesrat, Germany's upper house of parliament representing the federal states, appointed DIBt President Gerhard Breitschaft as its representative to the SCC.

 - Advisory groups of the European Commission